-Distribution: Alaska south on the east side of the Cascades to California, east to Quebec, north Carolina and Texas
+Distribution: Occurring east of the Cascades crest in Washington; Alaska to California, east to Quebec, North Carolina and Texas

 Conservation Status: Not of concern

 Tufted perennials, forming small clumps, the hollow culms up to 1.5 m. tall.

 Sheaths open, usually glabrous; auricles well-developed; ligules 0.5-1.5 mm. long, with fine marginal hairs; blades flat, coarse, usually scabrous, 7-15 mm. broad, often glaucous.